plotly/orca/README.md

 This image exporter is not a completely new tool.
 Rather, it is comprised of much preexisting functionality which has been organized and isolated into a single canonical repository.
 Plotly Cloud, plotly.js and eventually the R, Python and Julia libraries will require it and optionally configure it for their needs.

-This Image Exporter suite consists broadly of two commandline tools:
+This Image Exporter suite consists broadly of two tools:
-* The "image server," which renders graphs as specified by commandline arguments
+* The "image server," which renders graphs as specified by POST requests
-* The "image runner," which renders graphs as specified by files in the local filesystem
+* The "image runner," which renders graphs as specified by commandline statements

 The image runner makes the suite easier to use for plotly.js testing and the R, Python and Julia libraries.